ballerina-platform/module-ballerinax-slack/README.md

 ## Samples

 ### Slack Client Sample
-The Slack Client Connector can be used to interact with slack Web API.
+The Slack Client Connector can be used to interact with the Slack Web API.

 ```ballerina
 import ballerina/log;